Northrop Grumman Firebird: Design and development

 One of the last aircraft designs overseen by Burt Rutan, who retired in April 2011, the Firebird is a medium-altitude long-endurance aircraft designed to fly up to 40 hours at a top speed of 230 mph at an altitude of 30000 ft.
 The twin-boom aircraft has a pusher configuration and a long slender (high aspect ratio) wing with a very slight forward sweep angle.
 It has a wingspan of 65 ft, a length of 34 ft, a height of 9.7 ft and a payload capacity of 1240 lb.
 It is powered by a Lycoming TEO-540 flat-six piston engine and has a maximum takeoff weight of 5000 lb.
 The aircraft has hardpoints to carry weapons, though it is currently unarmed.

-A new variant with a wingspan widened from 72.2 to 79.2 ft first flew in March 2018 and should be launched in early 2019.
+A new variant with a wingspan widened from 72.2 to 79.2 ft first flew in March 2018 and was intended to be launched in early 2019.

 Production suspension

-In April of 2022, Northrop Grumman announced it had suspended production of the Firebird, having failed to secure any export customers for the aircraft.
+In April 2022, Northrop Grumman announced it had suspended production of the Firebird, having failed to secure any export customers for the aircraft.
 However, company representatives left open the possibility of future production, stating that the aircraft would "remain available for interested customers."

 Reconnaissance capabilities

-The Firebird is designed so that the aircraft is able to carry up to four modules of spy equipment simultaneously, on a separate system from that needed to control the plane, so that equipment can be easily swapped in and out.
+The Firebird is designed so that the aircraft is able to carry up to four modules of reconnaissance equipment simultaneously, on a separate system from that needed to control the plane, so that equipment can be easily swapped in and out.
 According to Rick Crooks, a Northrop executive involved in the project, this design means that "[i]t takes days or weeks to get a new payload [of equipment] integrated, instead of years."
 The aircraft has the ability to simultaneously view infrared imagery, gather real time high-definition video, use radar, and perform local signals intelligence.